jkim501/ad-juster/README.md

 I decided to use an in-memory database so it can run stand alone without having to connect to a database.

-If you decide to connect to a database, I left the application.properties I used to connect to my local mysql database.
+If you decide to connect to a database, I also checked in the application.properties I used to connect to my local mysql database.

 You can use that as a reference or change it to connect to your own database to push the data in.

-After executing, a 'campaign.csv' file should be created in the folder where the jar file was executed.
+After executing, a 'campaign.csv' file will be created in the folder where the jar file was executed.

 ## Built With